 Suspects in thwarted school-shooting plot moved from Cambria prison

-The reason for the transfer is because of the federal Prison Rape Elimination Act that requires juveniles to be out of sight and sound of adult inmates, Cambria County District Attorney Greg Neugbauer said.
+The reason for the transfer is because of the federal Prison Rape Elimination Act that requires juveniles to be out of sight and sound of adult inmates, Cambria County District Attorney Gregory Neugebauer said.

 "The prison was able to comply with PREA over the weekend," he said.